andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 # Fullscreen shader graphs
 https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/post-processing/post-processing-custom-effect-low-code.html

-You can sample Depth, Color and Normal if you have them enabled.
+You can sample Depth, Color and Normal if you have them enabled (Set the requirements in your FullScreenPassRendererFeature).
 Pass Screen Position into your custom function node from the graph.

 SHADERGRAPH_SAMPLE_SCENE_DEPTH(uv);